 Dorchester, Mass.
 First Church

-For more detail about this collection, see the finding aid.
+For additional details about this collection, please see the finding aid.

 This crudely-bound notebook contains chronological entries noting the date, name of the preacher, the names of those baptized, and the scripture used that day.
 Occasionally special events are also noted, including sacrament and fast days.
 Many of the preachers are referred to without first names.